 This example was produced with a sample sheet that included "tiny-bcl" as the Sample_Project, so the directory containing the sample folders is named tiny-bcl.
 If a Sample_Project wasn't specified, or if a simple layout CSV file was used (which does not have a Sample_Project column), the directory containing the sample folders would be named according to the flow cell ID instead.

 Undetermined FASTQs from the output to save space, you can run

 --delete-undetermined flag.
 To see all cellranger mkfastq options, run cellranger mkfastq --help.

 cellranger upload [email protected] jobid.mri.tgz

-where jobid is what you input into the --id option of mkfastq (if not specified, defaults to the ID of the flowcell).
+mkfastq (if not specified, defaults to the ID of the flow cell).
+Remember to replace the code in red with your email ID.
 This tarball contains numerous diagnostic logs that we can use for debugging.

 You will receive an automated email from 10x Genomics.
 If not, email [email protected] For the fastest service, respond with the following: